How to use the HyperEVM

 Currency Symbol: HYPE

 You can also send your HYPE to 0x2222222222222222222222222222222222222222 from either your Spot balances or from the EVM to transfer.
+Note that this only works for HYPE; sending other assets will lead to them being lost.
+Each spot asset has a unique transfer address.

 Various teams are building applications, tooling, etc. on the HyperEVM.
 There are many community initiatives to track new releases on the HyperEVM, including: